Go Back

 Espresso Marbled Loaf Cake

-• Scrape down the sides of the bowl, and add in one egg at a time, beating until combined after the two additions.
+4. Scrape down the sides of the bowl, and add in one egg at a time, beating until well combined.
+Add in the vanilla with the second egg.

-• Alternate between adding the flour mixture and the milk.
-Fold in ½ of the flour mixture, then all of the milk, followed by the rest of the flour mixture.
+5. Alternate between adding the flour mixture and the milk and sour cream.
+Fold in ½ of the flour mixture, then all of the milk and sour cream, followed by the rest of the flour mixture.

-• Brew the espresso.
-In a small bowl, whisk together 24g (¼ c.) of cocoa with 30g (1 oz.) of the espresso.
-In another small bowl, whisk together 6g (1 tbsp.) of cocoa with the remaining 1 oz. of espresso.
+6. Brew the espresso.
+In a small bowl, whisk together 18g (3 tbsp.) of cocoa with 40g (1 ⅓ oz.) of the espresso.
+In another small bowl, whisk together 6g (1 tbsp.) of cocoa with the remaining espresso.

 Espresso Ganache